xaur/decred-proposals/market-makers/analysis-bee.md

 > Most coins would not ever admit to engaging a MM.
 We have very little data for comps. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/64))

 ### Why help the whales? + Why not just use OTC?

+> A MM doesn't magically create an exit for whales, if we don't grow volume/mkt cap in addition to fixing liquidity whales are never getting off their positions if that's their intent. (@jz on [2019-08-10](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156545668913387IQHzZ:decred.org))

 > it's incorrect to characterize this as "subsidizing whales".
 We're talking about an amount of depth that would amount to a rounding error for a large player were they to accumulate a DCR position.
 This will really have more impact for small traders and those wishing to use DCR in transactions.
 For bigger players that build positions over time it will help to smooth the oscillations that we often see in the market. (@jz on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/17))